-1.2 Research and Teaching at the Institute of Earth and Environmental Sciences in Freiburg detailed overview of the areas of research at the Institute of Earth and Environmental Sciences at the University of Freiburg.

-The research and teaching interests of the institute cover a wide range of exciting topics in Earth sciences including petrology, sedimentology, structural geology, planetary geology and impact crater research, geochemistry, mineral resources, fluid-rock interaction, as well as structure of crystalline materials and crystal synthesis.
-The following pages provide a
+The Institute of Earth and Environmental Sciences belongs to the Faculty of Environment and Natural Resources as part of one of Germany's leading universities.
+In recent years the University of Freiburg has been ranked atop in research quality in Germany.
+The research and teaching interests of the Geoscience Department cover a wide range of exciting topics in Earth sciences including petrology, sedimentology, structural geology, planetary geology and impact crater research, geochemistry, mineral resources, fluid-rock interaction, as well as structure of crystalline materials and crystal synthesis.
+The following pages provide a detailed overview of the areas of Geoscience research at the University of Freiburg.